Darryl Hannah as Pris / Sean Young as Rachel

 |Dr. Goldfoot and the Girl Bombs|

 Perhaps it all boils down to this: if you build it, they will come--the free-floating soul jet trash, the ones who swim through the nearer dimensions in search of the soul equivalent of fire on a cold night, i.e. people having sex in 3-D space time, a womb heating up like a flame bridging dimensional gap.
-Sometimes free-floating soul jet trash souls get dragged into the womb by gravity; intending to temporarily inhabit lovers' bodies for the warm absolution of it, contributing to the shared passion with centuries of aesthetic experience.
-This is sometimes felt via the feeling someone is writing you great lines --you're smooth and erudite instead of stuttering and sweating when a hottie approaches.
+Sometimes free-floating soul jet trash souls get dragged into the womb by gravity; intending to temporarily inhabit lovers' bodies for the warmth, contributing to the shared passion with centuries of aesthetic experience.
+This is sometimes felt via the feeling someone is writing your dialogue --you're smooth and erudite instead of stuttering and sweating when a hottie approaches.
 But who is actually there writing for us?
 And why do we feel that hollow post-orgasmic moment when they move on?

 1. Don Keith Opper as Max 404 - Android (1982)